Data scientist. It’s one of those technology jobs that sounds super-technical, a bit mysterious and, well, hard to get.

 Now, let's look at types of skills you’ll likely need on the technical side for this job.

 To derive insights that can benefit businesses, data scientists also need to bring a range of mathematical and analytical skills to their roles.
 Data science is essentially a blend of statistics and mathematics and computer science.
 So, many employers look specifically for candidates who have expertise in statistics or similar areas like machine learning that can help data scientists to identify patterns in data.

 Proven experience working with programming languages, such as Python or Java, is also often part of the data scientist job description.
 However, many businesses want to hire professionals who can work with other languages, tools and applications like R, a language used for statistical analysis, data visualization and predictive modeling, and Tableau, a tool for interactive data visualization.

-Robert Half Technology’s latest Salary Guide notes that data scientists can earn between 6 and 8 percent more in starting compensation if they have in-demand skills like Hadoop, Microsoft SQL Server database skills and Oracle database skills.
-Extract, Transform, Load (ETL) skills, like database schema design and systems building, are also highly valued and can increase a data scientist salary (base pay) by as much as 6 percent, the guide reports.
+Data scientists may earn more in starting compensation if they have in-demand skills like Hadoop, Microsoft SQL Server database skills and Oracle database skills.
+Extract, Transform, Load (ETL) skills, like database schema design and systems building, are also highly valued and can increase a data scientist salary (base pay).